icons8/lunacy-docs/docs/export.md

 You can export to cloud:

-* Single objects (grouped objects and symbol instances are also viewed as single objects).
+* Single objects (grouped objects and component instances are also viewed as single objects).
 * Entire projects.
 Note that you won't be able to export projects without artboards and that during export of projects Lunacy ignores objects beyond artboards.
 The only format available for export of projects is PDF.
 Lunacy creates a separate page for each artboard in the project.

 ### Exporting an object to Icons8 cloud